I am an online writer with a love for animals. I've been a contributor to many sites including eHow, Xomba, Helium, and HubPages.

 - Free Ring Cat Toys from Toilet Paper Rolls

 These cat toys are free, easy, safe and fun for your cat, and you can make them in minutes.
 Don't spend tons of money on cat toys that are demolished in minutes or ignored altogether.
 Make these and recycle while you're at it.

 - Make Your Own Cat Trees, Towers, and other Cat Structures

 Cat trees, condos, and scratching posts can be some of the most expensive items you ever buy for your cat, yet they really enrich the lives of our feline friends.
 It's far cheaper to make your own and then you know it's safe.

-Yuba Playing with His Homemade Cat Toys
+Yuba Playing With His Homemade Cat Toys

-What do you think of homemade cat toys made from toilet paper tubes?
+What do you think of this project?

 © 2011 Alisha Vargas